 Let's say Company XYZ is a start-up firm looking for capital.
 It puts together a business plan and talks to dozens of potential investors, many of whom buy shares.
 Company XYZ is careful to offer these shares with tag-along rights.

-Company XYZ also talks to a venture capital firm, which agrees to invest so much that it becomes a 55% owner in the business (giving it the majority interest).
+Company XYZ also talks to a venture capital firm, which agrees to invest so much money that it becomes a 55% owner in the business (giving it the majority interest).

 The venture capital firm helps run the company and make it a success.
 Five years later, it wants to sell its stake in the business and finds a buyer, Company A, which offers to buy the shares for, say, $20 each.
-Because the minority shareholders have tag-along rights, they can join with the venture capital firm and their shares for to Company A at $20 too.
+Because the minority shareholders have tag-along rights, they can join with the venture capital firm and offer their shares for sale to Company A at $20 too.

 Tag-along rights are usually good for minority shareholders because they allow the shareholders to capitalize on a deal that another shareholder is able to strike.
-In particular, a may have access to potential buyers and may be able to negotiate better or pricing than the minority shareholders can.
-Additionally, it can be difficult to find buyers for of private companies; having tag-along rights allows minority shareholders to jump on an opportunity at liquidity.
+In particular, a majority shareholder may have access to potential buyers and may be able to negotiate better terms or pricing than the minority shareholders can.
+Additionally, it can be difficult to find buyers for shares of private companies; having tag-along rights allows minority shareholders to jump on an opportunity at liquidity.

-One of tag-along rights is that the buyers of those shares (Company A, in our example) can end up with a very large majority interest in the acquired company, which may unsettle the remaining shareholders and may a new board of directors or new management is on the way.
+One downside of tag-along rights is that the buyers of those shares (Company A, in our example) can end up with a very large majority interest in the acquired company, which may unsettle the remaining shareholders and may mean a new board of directors or new management is on the way.